 A Claimant registration is required before a Claimant Organisation can be granted the Goods and Services Tax (GST) relief and/or duty exemption for the following scenarios:

 A Claimant Organisation means an organisation or person, as the case may be, specified in the second column of the Schedule under the Customs (Duties) (Exemption) Order, Goods and Services Tax (Imports Relief) Order or International Arrangements Relief Notification, that are exempted from the payment of duty or GST for the importation of goods specified in the third column of the said schedules.
-A Claimant means an individual from a Claimant Organisation who is responsible to receive the goods that are exempted from the payment of duty or GST on behalf of the entity and who ensures that the goods granted duty exemption and/or GST relief are meant for an entity’s official use or an Entitled Individual’s personal use when they are applying for the duty exemption/GST relief permits.
+A Claimant means an individual from a Claimant Organisation who is responsible to receive the goods that are exempted from the payment of duty and/or GST on behalf of the entity and who ensures that the goods granted duty exemption and/or GST relief are meant for an entity’s official use or an Entitled Individual’s personal use when they are applying for the duty exemption/GST relief permits.